a11yproject/a11yproject.com/_posts/2013-07-17-using-caption-services-with-html5-video.md

 ---
 layout: post
-title: "How-to: Using captions with HTML5 video"
+title: "How-to: Using captions with HTML's video element"
-description: "How to implement captions on HTML5 video (and audio) elements."
+description: "How to implement captions for HTML video element."
 published: true
 author: greg_tarnoff
 updated_by: alex_brenon